Logo Design Psychology: Fonts, Colours & Shapes

 Not only do individual colours impact logo design, but combinations do, too.

-For instance, complementary colours (opposites like red/green or blue/orange) create contrast, making logos stand out.
+For instance, complementary colours (opposites like red and green/green or blue/orange) create contrast, making logos stand out.

 Analogous colours (those beside each other, like blue/green or orange/yellow) create harmony instead.

-Understanding the principles behind colour theory and colour psychology means designers can also send out specific messages when creating logos through clever colour combinations.
+Understanding the principles behind colour theory and colour psychology enables designers to convey specific messages when creating logos through clever colour combinations.

 Symbolism and Meaning in Logo Design